kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 information.
 In the early stages of our experiment, without enough data or an established policy, it’s challenging to determine which features can be safely reduced without losing critical information.

-Even with a good policy, it's still entirely possible that any reasonably complex NPC will have a large policy.
+Even with a good policy, it's still entirely possible that any reasonably complex NPC's policy will be impractically large.
 The go-to method for dealing with this is to take advantage of the function approximation capabilities of neural networks and use a technique known as Deep Q-Learning, where the policy, instead of being represented as *n*-dimensional lookup table, the policy is stored in a neural network that is trained to approximate the output of the lookup table.

 This approach has merit, and would likely solve the problem, but I think I'd like to try something a little simpler first, based on an older technique: Fuzzy Logic.
 After we have generated a policy (by whatever means) we can examine that policy